beached/WOLTool/README.md

 # WOLTool
-Simple tool to wake machines and remember previous ones
+Simple tool to wake machines on local lan